Erandin Jayasooriya

 Biography

-Following undergraduate studies in Law (University of London) and Engineering (University of Moratuwa), Erandin obtained his LL.M.
-(Forensics, Criminology and Law) from Maastricht University where he was a UM Holland High-Potential Scholar.
-His master's thesis, supervised by Prof. André Klip, examined whether contemporary regulation of professional boxing and its offshoots is reconcilable with the principles that underpin the sport's legality, with a special focus on the criminal law's doctrine of consent.
-He became a PhD candidate and Graduate Teaching Fellow at the School of Law and Social Justice in February 2022.
+Following undergraduate studies in law (University of London) and engineering (University of Moratuwa), Erandin was awarded his LLM in Forensics, Criminology and Law cum laude by Maastricht University.
+His master's thesis, supervised by Professor André Klip, examined whether contemporary regulation of professional boxing and its offshoots is reconcilable with the principles that underpin the sport's legality in England and Wales, with a focus on the criminal law's doctrine of consent.

 Research